hapax/hapax.github.io/assets/reality.md

 To put it differently, science is an exercise in falling in love with reality.
 You can wear anything you like.
 Your skin can be any colour.
 You could be male, you could be female, you can identify as something else altogether.
 It doesn't matter.
-As long as you can approach the universe with an open mind, with the humility to admit that you don't know, the curiosity to ask, and enough love and wonder to try and answer, then you have all that it takes, and more, in order
+As long as you approach the universe with an open mind, with the humility to admit that you don't know, the curiosity to ask, and enough love and wonder to try and answer, then you have all that it takes, and more, in order